kolawolecyber/Jst-Sum-training/README.md

-# Jsp-Sum-training
+# JSP Sum Training
-This sum training in java jsp web development which include two input and submission button
+This JSP-based training module focuses on Java web development.
+It includes a simple form with two input fields and a submit button to calculate the sum of the entered values.